baphus/LETReview/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

-## 🤝 Contributing
+## 🤝 Contributing & Feedback

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-username/letreviewbuddy/issues).
+If you have suggestions for improvement or want to report a bug, please feel free to check the [issues page](https://github.com/your-username/letreview/issues) or reach out.
+Your feedback is highly appreciated.

+## ❤️ Dedication

+This app is lovingly dedicated to my girlfriend, Yve, an aspiring teacher who inspired this project.

 ## 📄 License